 A perspective on Fashion within Video Games

-The idea of clothes as an expression may seem superficial to some people at times.
-It is true that great games can exist without frivolous fashion looks.
+The idea of clothes as an expression may seem superficial to some.
+It is true that great games can exist without frivolous fashion choices.
 There's nothing wrong with that, we don't all need to be fashion enthusiasts.
 (For developers, the process of making games is difficult enough.)
 But why not experiment a little bit more with Fashion within games?
-There is no reason to limit ourselves when gaming is one of the most exciting media out there.
+There is no reason to limit ourselves when gaming is one of the most exciting art forms out there.

 Bill Cunningham, a fashion columnist for The New York Times, once said that fashion was like armor to protect you from the hardships of everyday life.
-This is true both online and offline.
+This is true both online and offline, and in video games it’s very literal.

 Typically, games operate on two major concepts: dominance and force.
 My belief is that fashion breathes life into games by bringing in its sense of expression and aesthetic.
 Orchestrating a different type of play, and the implications it has on the players.
-It's important to remember that fashion doesn't necessarily mean high fashion - even sweatpants and a T-shirt qualify as fashion.
+It's important to remember that fashion can be any sort of clothing- even sweatpants and a T-shirt qualify as fashion.
+Not necessarily high fashion, mind you, just fashion.

 The Meaning of Fashion